lumigo-io/opentelemetry-js-distro/README.md

   * `LUMIGO_SECRET_MASKING_REGEX_HTTP_RESPONSE_BODIES` applies secret redaction to HTTP response bodies
   * `LUMIGO_SECRET_MASKING_REGEX_HTTP_RESPONSE_HEADERS` applies secret redaction to HTTP response bodies
   * `LUMIGO_SECRET_MASKING_REGEX_ENVIRONMENT` applies secret redaction to process environment variables (that is, the content of `process.env`)
+* `LUMIGO_AUTO_FILTER_HTTP_ENDPOINTS_REGEX`: This option enables the automatic filtering of endpoints that match the supplied regular expressions, refer to the [Filtering out HTTP endpoints](#filtering-out-http-endpoints) section.
 ### Execution Tags

 [Execution Tags](https://docs.lumigo.io/docs/execution-tags) allow you to dynamically add dimensions to your invocations so that they can be identified, searched for, and filtered in Lumigo.